What is the NBA 2K League?

-To allow for roster flexibility, each team will be composed of six players.
+To allow for roster flexibility, each team is composed of six players.

 How did the teams fill their rosters?

-All players who were not protected or selected in the expansion draft were added to the draft-eligible pool for the 2019 NBA 2K League Draft after successfully completing the NBA 2K League Combine requirements.
-All 21 teams will complete their rosters at the Draft.
+All players from the 2019 season who were not protected or selected in the expansion draft were added to the draft-eligible pool for the 2020 NBA 2K League Draft delivered by Panera Bread on Saturday, Feb.
+22 when all 23 teams completed their rosters.

 How was the pool of eligible players determined?